The BrowserGym Ecosystem for Web Agent Research: BrowserGym

 \subsection{Expandable Action Space}

 The fundamental action space of BrowserGym is raw executable Python code (\Cref{fig:action-example:python}).
 Agents have access to a Playwright \texttt{page} object along with two functions \texttt{send\_message\_to\_user(text)} and \texttt{report\_infeasible(reason)}.
 These respectively allow agents to interact with the browser, and the chat, and terminate the task.
 This design choice offers a powerful, unrestricted action space for researchers to play with, but also exposes web agent users to vulnerabilities and safety risks due to the possibility of executing arbitrary, untrusted code.
-To mitigate this, BrowserGym offers a control mechanism to further restrict the action space available to web agents, through the use of an \texttt{action\_mapping}.
+To mitigate this, BrowserGym offers a control mechanism to further restrict the action space available to web agents, through the use of an \texttt{action\_mapping} function.

-\paragraph{Action mapping} In BrowserGym, users can instantiate environments with an optional \texttt{action\_mapping}, which the environment will use to convert input actions to executable Python codes.
-It is then easy to define and experiment with new, custom action spaces in BrowserGym, for example by allowing a pre-defined list of actions in JSON or in command-line format, which will be parsed and converted to safe, trusted Python code.
-In case of a conversion error (e.g., parsing errors), any Exception message raised by \texttt{action\_mapping()} will be caught and fed back to the agent as an error feedback.
+\paragraph{Action mapping} In BrowserGym, users can instantiate environments with an optional \texttt{action\_mapping} function, which the environment uses to convert input actions into executable Python code.
+It is then easy to define and experiment with new, custom action spaces in BrowserGym, for example by allowing a pre-defined list of actions in JSON or in command-line format, which are parsed and converted to safe, trusted Python code.
+In case of a conversion error (e.g., parsing errors), any Exception message raised by \texttt{action\_mapping()} is caught and fed back to the agent as an error feedback.

 \paragraph{High-level action set} By default, BrowserGym environments use a pre-defined action mapping (\Cref{fig:action-example:highlevel}), which converts a set of high-level action primitives in the form of function calls into actual Playwright code to be executed.
 An exhaustive list of these primitives can be found in \Cref{app:browsergym-action-set}, \Cref{tab:highlevel_action_set}.
 The resulting action set is encapsulated in the \texttt{HighLevelActionSet} class, which provides a \texttt{to\_python\_code()} method for the environment (the action mapping), and a \texttt{describe()} method for the agent, which builds a textual description of the available high-level primitives and how to use them (\Cref{app:browsergym-action-set}, \Cref{fig:actionset-description}).